bbk-pij-2012-22/customer-subscription-services/README.md

 where summaryType can be either 'AvB' or 'AvBTime'

-**Git clone**: If you wish to clone the repository and run it locally, you will need to provide the application with a mysql db.
+**Git clone**: If you wish to clone the repository and run it locally, you will need to provision a mysql database for the application.
 The simplest way to provide one is to use the following Docker run commands.
 These database containers run on non-standard mysql ports so as to avoid any clash with existing instances:

 Application DB:
 `sudo docker container run --name mysqldb -p 3307:3306 -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=customer_subscription_db -d mysql:8`